 A black right-wing politician (played by Robert Guillaume) attempts to appeal to his white party members who find the ideal interesting.

 The second tale, "The First Commandment," features a Catholic priest (played by Nicholas Turturro) who witnesses a miracle when a statue of the Virgin Mary comes alive and gives him a bit of a history lesson.

-The final story is another adaptation, this one based on the short story, "Tang," written by noted the late novelist Chester Himes, who's work has been adapted a few times for the screen ("Cotton Comes to Harlem" in 1970 & "A Rage In Harlem" in 1991 are the most well known).
+The final story is another adaptation, this one based on the short story, "Tang," written by noted the late novelist Chester Himes, who's work has been adapted a few times for the screen ("Cotton Comes to Harlem" in 1970 & "A Rage In Harlem" [originally titled "For Love of Imabelle"] in 1991 are the most well known).